The travel grant recipient shares his first-hand experience.

 - Met authors he admired

 - Received invaluable feedback about his own research

-“I remember Charles Hussey, who is technical editor of the Journal of the Electrochemical Society,” says Dai, “he was in the audience when I presented and he made some great observations and asked me about specific points in my project that I totally didn’t think about before.
+“I remember Charles Hussey, who is the technical editor of the Journal of the Electrochemical Society,” says Dai, “he was in the audience when I presented and he made some great observations and asked me about specific points in my project that I totally didn’t think about before.
 He gave me some insight on what to study next.”

 ECS supports as many students like Dai Shen as it can, but unfortunately, the Society has limited budgets and resources.
 Would you consider helping more students participate at our meetings?

 Donate today so Dai and his fellow students can attend ECS meetings in 2019 and beyond.

 Many students cannot afford the costs of travel and accommodation.
 Even though ECS tries its best to reduce the associated costs, there are always young people who need your help starting their careers.

 Roque Calvo Next Generation Fund: Support student travel grants for AiMES and PRiME meetings.

 Mail a check to The Electrochemical Society, 65 S Main St. Building D, Pennington, NJ 08534.
 Be sure to write Roque Calvo Fund in the memo section.